Anthony5234534/STAT3011-Project-II/README.md

 1. Original solution (linear regression model)
 2. Weekness of linear regression model
 3. Improvement of BGNBD with gamma gamma model
-4. K mean cluster to find our target customer
+4. Using K mean cluster to find our target customer